Talking on the phone in a foreign language can be a daunting task, especially when it comes to speaking Italian.

 Learning to talk on the phone in Italian takes time and practice

-Remember that learning a language is a process, and it takes time, so don’t be discouraged if you make mistakes.
+Remember that learning a language is a process that takes time, so don’t be discouraged if you make mistakes.
 The most important thing is to keep practicing and to have patience with yourself.